-Now that you have that larks head knot down pretty easily, you can learn how to do the half knot.
+Now that you have that larks head knot down pretty easily, you can learn how to do the half knot, also called the spiral stitch.
 This knot is slightly more challenging because you are going to be using four cords.
 This means that you will be completing two larkshead knots on your dowel before you begin.

 Ready to go with your two outer cords, also known as cord A and D, and your two inner cords, also known as cords B and C. You will start by taking cord A and pull it to the right over cords B and C and under cords D. Once you have that complete, you will then take cord D and pull it to the left under cords C and B and then over cord A. Then, you simply pull to secure.
 If you continue this pattern, your macrame bracelet will begin to twist on its own.